Student Support and Services

 All members of the University are expected to adhere to the UH System Sexual Misconduct Policy, to cooperate with the UH System procedures for responding to complaints of sexual misconduct and to report conduct or behavior that they believe to be in violation of this Policy.
 The University is committed to the elimination of sexual misconduct through education, prevention and awareness campaigns, appropriate training for staff, faculty and students and serious consequences for violations of its policies.

-Consistent with its commitment to addressing sex discrimination and harassment, the University complies with the Title IX of the Education Amendment of 1972 which prohibits discrimination on the basis of sex in education programs and activities, and Title VII of the Civil Rights Act of 1964 which prohibits sex discrimination in employment.
-Sexual misconduct, as defined in this Policy, constitutes a form of sex discrimination prohibited by Title IX and Title VII.
+Consistent with its commitment to addressing sex discrimination and harassment, the University complies with the Title IX of the Education Amendment of 1972 which prohibits discrimination on the basis of sex in education programs and activities, and Title VII of the Civil Rights Act of 1964 which prohibits sex discrimination in employment and Section 304 of the Violence Against Women Reauthorization Act of 2013, also known as the Campus Sexual Violence Elimination Act (Save Act).
+The University also complies with applicable state law, including Texas Education Code §51.259 and §51.295.

-General definitions and the procedural recourse for responding to complaints of sexual misconduct are set forth in UH System Sexual Misconduct Policy, which provides the exclusive mechanism for handling the non-criminal investigation of any alleged sexual misconduct.
-The Title IX Coordinator is responsible for conducting the administrative investigation of reports of sexual misconduct and discuss options, provide support, explain University policies and procedures and provide education on relevant issues.
+The University has designated a Title IX Coordinator to coordinate efforts to comply with and implement this policy.
+The campus Title IX Coordinator is responsible for conducting the administrative investigation of reports of Sexual Misconduct and will be available to discuss options, provide support, explain University policies and procedures and provide education on relevant issues.

 Note: Please refer to the UHV Anti-Discrimination for procedural recourse for responding to unlawful discrimination and harassment incidents that do not constitute sexual misconduct.